 - Dog kennels

 Secure your property and keep windows shut; if you need to leave windows open, use flyscreens where possible.

 Ensure that outside bin lids fit correctly and that any food waste and sugary spillages are cleared.

 Wasps nests start the size of a golf ball but can grow to the size of a football.
 Check for wasps at the start of the season (May time) in areas such as shed, garage, lofts and roof eaves.
 Find out more in our Wasp & Hornet Fact Sheet

 HOW MUCH DOES IT COST TO REMOVE A WASP NEST?

-All of these price examples are where the nest is accessible with a technicians lance (majority of call outs are treated with a lance).
+The cost of a wasp nest removal will depend on its accessibility to our technicians (majority of call outs are treated with a lance).

 WHO IS RESPONSIBLE FOR WASP NEST REMOVAL?